devlights/learning-docker-with-gitpod/README.md

 # try-docker
-This is a repository for learning Docker using Gitpod. (for myself)
+This is a repository for learning Docker. (for myself)

 # Launch docker daemon in Gitpod